lunjon/blast/docs/blastfile.md

         body-form: # Optional.
 List of name/value pairs to send as form.
           - name: string # Required.
 Name of field.
             value: string # Required.
 Value of field.
+        weight: integer # Optional.
+Number >= 1 to make this request more like to be sent.
+                        # For instance, a value of 2 means that it is twice as likely to be sent.
 ```